bunzli/ht-manager/DEPLOYMENT.md

 ## Troubleshooting

 ### Container won't start
-- Check Dockge logs for build errors
+- Check Dockge logs for errors
+- Verify the Docker image exists: `ghcr.io/bunzli/ht-manager:latest`
+- If image is private, you may need to authenticate: `docker login ghcr.io`
 - Verify all environment variables are set correctly
-- Ensure the `.env` file exists and has correct values
 - Check that port 3000 is not already in use

+### Image pull fails
+- Ensure the GitHub Container Registry package is public (or authenticate if private)
+- Check GitHub Actions workflow ran successfully
+- Verify the image tag is correct: `ghcr.io/bunzli/ht-manager:latest`

 ### Database issues
 - Verify the `data` directory exists and has correct permissions